lobmichael/musical-key-detection/README.md

 The paths then must be adjusted throughout the code to folders inside your Google Drive as per the comments

+The data augmentation functionality is missing as of yet

 Michael Lobjoit